 Students are responsible for the cost of their travel, meals, and accommodations (if applicable).

-- Only the off-campus program is eligible for F-1 and J-1 visas for international students.
+- If you are an international student, please note that only our off-campus program is eligible for F-1 and J-1 visas.

 We periodically offer online and in-person information sessions about the Homeland Security Master of Professional Studies.
 Contact the program representative to learn more about upcoming events.